deBabbbe/ClassExtensions/README.md

 ### EqualJsonCheck(this object, object toCompare)

+Compares two objects by serializing them to json string and throws exception if not

+### bool IsEqualJson(this object, object toCompare)

-Compares two objects by serializing them to json string
+Compares two objects by serializing them to json string and returns bool

 ### ExpEnv(this string)